-The purpose of this policy is to facilitate the access and usage of Government of Bahrain's data and information updated in a periodical manner and available in both human and machine readable forms through the national open data portal (www.data.gov.bh) within the existing framework of Government's Protection of Information and State Documents", Law No. 16, 2014 and Law of Protection of Personal Data, No. 30, 2018 and other various related policies, Acts and rules.
+The purpose of this policy is to facilitate the access and usage of Government of Bahrain's data and information updated in a periodical manner and available in both human and machine readable forms through the national open data portal (www.data.gov.bh) within the existing framework of the Protection of State Information and Documents", Law No. 16 of2014, and its amendment by virtue of Legislative Decree No. 14 of 2023, and Law of Protection of Personal Data, No. 30 of 2018 and other various related policies, Acts and rules.